Urticating hair: Types particular to species

-An adult female of a Brachypelma species, showing a bald patch after kicking bristles off of her abdomen.
+An adult female of a Brachypelma species, showing a bald patch after kicking bristles off her abdomen.
 After molting, the bristles will grow again.

 Not all urticating hair types are exhibited by each species of tarantula.
 Type II urticating hairs can be found in the genera Avicularia, Iridopelma and Pachistopelma (subfamily Aviculariinae).
 Type I and III urticating hairs are representative on a wide diversity of large bodied genera in the subfamily Theraphosinae: Lasiodora, Acanthoscurria, Nhandu, Megaphobema, Sericopelma, Eupalaestrus, Proshapalopus, Brachypelma, Cyrtopholis, and others, although some only have Type I in mature males.
 Unusually, Type III urticating hairs are found only on the species of Theraphosa, but these otherwise are similar to many species that also have Type I hairs.

 Type III alone is found in many "dwarf" New World genera, e.g. Hapalopus.
 Type IV is found in several South American genera, e.g. Grammostola, Euathlus etc. (exhibits types III and IV).
 Type V urticating hairs are typical of the species of the genus Ephebopus.
 They are located on the pedipalps.
 They are much shorter and lighter in contrast with other types of urticating hair.
 These are easily thrown by the spider into the air.
 Type VI urticating hairs are found in the genus Hemirrhagus.

 Genera with the most urticating hairs are Lasiodora, Grammostola and Acanthoscurria.